Comp211-FA24/lab-00/README.md

 For vim, we recommend having your right hand in home row position (index finger on `J`, middle finger on `K`, ring finger on `L`, and pinky on `;`), the same position that is used for touch-typing.

 Most likely, you will not remember everything from the tutorial.
-We recommend you just learn enough to be comfortable enough to complete Part 1 of the assignment in vim, then later you can go back to `vimtutor` or look at/search for guides to learn more as you go.
-For example, we strongly recommend the vim lesson given in [Background reading](#background-reading).
+For now, we recommend you just learn enough to be comfortable enough to complete this lab assignment.
+Later, you can learn as you go by reviewing `vimtutor` or searching for guides.
+We strongly recommend the vim lesson given in [Background reading](#background-reading).
 In general, whenever something seems inefficient or you think "there must be a better way", there probably is, and you should try Googling it.

 As you begin to learn vim, you will edit slower than normal, of course.
 It should take a few weeks to a month for your vim editing speed to catch up to your normal editing speed.
 This may seem like a while, but after that point, you will only improve, and you will eventually be able to edit at the speed at which you think.

-Beyond improving editing speed, you will need to use vim in later courses and in your career (especially in the domain of systems development) when you run into situations in which an IDE is not available but vim is (e.g., in this Docker container).
+Beyond improving editing speed, you will need to use vim in later courses and in your career (especially when in the domain of systems development) when you run into situations in which an IDE is not available but vim is, such as in this Docker container.

 #### Relative line numbering

-In the above [demos](#vim-demos), you may have noticed a weird line numbering system called relative line numbering.
-This is the default setting in the container because, as you saw in `vimtutor` (2.5), many operators accept a count, such as `2dd` to delete two lines.
+In the above [demos](#vim-demos), you may have noticed a weird line numbering system.
+This is called relative line numbering, which is the default setting in the container because, as you saw in `vimtutor` (2.5), many operators accept a count, such as `2dd` to delete two lines.
 Although omitted in the tutorial, another useful application is something like `4j` to move down 4 lines.
 These numbers are relative to the current line and are not absolute line numbers.
 So, relative line numbering is useful for these operations (see the demos).

 For example, consider that with absolute line numbers (only), if the current line is 897 and you wish to move down to line 912, you would have to compute `{912-897}j` = `15j`.
 With relative line numbers, you would simply see line 912 labeled as 15.